 Cathy has a lifetime of work believing that the sum is way greater than the parts, and is committed to the social change movement through the arts and other community endeavours.

-She trained as a music teacher in the 1980’s and has taught music in various forms ever since.
+She trained as a music teacher in the 1980s and has taught music in various forms ever since.

-In 2001 Cathy was included in a book published by the Victorian Women’s Trust, “Ordinary Women, Extraordinary Lives
+- in 2001 Cathy was included in a book published by the Victorian Women’s Trust, Ordinary Women, Extraordinary Lives

-In 2002 she was awarded the prestigious Vida Goldstein Award for contribution to the arts.
+- in 2002 she was awarded the prestigious Vida Goldstein Award for contribution to the arts

-As part of International Women’s Day celebrations in 2003, Cathy received an award from Moreland Council for her major contribution to the well being of the women of Moreland.
+- as part of International Women’s Day celebrations in 2003, Cathy received an award from Moreland Council for her major contribution to the well being of the women of Moreland

 Cathy is acknowledged in the wider musical arena by her peers as a skilled and visionary leader, who inspires and challenges those people who have the opportunity to learn from her.